The Association shall be called RAISE (Researching, Advancing and Inspiring Student Engagement) (“The Association”)

 13. Annual General Meeting

-No member, save with the permission of the chair of the meeting, may bring any matter before the meeting, unless, he or she gives two weeks’ notice, in writing, to the Secretary of the substance of the matter which he/she wishes to raise at the meeting.
+No member, save with the permission of the chair of the meeting, may bring any matter before the meeting, unless, he or she gives 7 days’ notice, in writing, to the Secretary of the substance of the matter which he/she wishes to raise at the meeting.

 14. General and Special Meetings

-The Secretary will call a Special Meeting at the request of the majority of the Committee or at the request of at least eight other members giving a written request to the Chair or Secretary.
-Such request must cite the reason for their request.
+The Secretary will call a Special Meeting at the request of the majority of the Committee or at the request of at least fourteen other members giving a written request to the Chair or Secretary.
+Such requests must cite the purpose for seeking such a meeting.

-The meeting will be held within one month of the request and members will be given two weeks’ notice of the date of such a meeting.
+The meeting will be held within six weeks of the request and members will be given three weeks’ notice of the date of such a meeting.
 The notice will specify the purpose of the meeting and no other matter may be brought before such a meeting.

 All members will be given two weeks’ notice of the meeting.
 The notice will state date, time and venue and may be given by e-mail or placement on the Association web page.